OrkunAvci/Presenter/README.md

 - Screens should be able to display both images and videos
 - Presentation should start over at the end

+This is intended to be a Web App.

 ---

 ## Tech Stack